MetaJT/Ecommerce-Payment-System/README.md

 # Ecommerce-Payment-System
-Project for CS665 Intro to DBMS.
-Goal was to develop a desktop/web/mobile application that uses relational databases.
+_Project for CS665 Intro to DBMS_.
+**-Goal was to develop a desktop/web/mobile application that uses relational databases.**